-Qingliang Yu is an assistant professor in the research group Building Materials in the Department of the Built Environment at Eindhoven University of Technology (TU/e).
+Qingliang Yu is full professor at Wuhan University and holds a part-time associate professor appointment at Eindhoven University of Technology (TU/e).
 His research interests primarily concern cement-bound materials, from materials to structural behavior understanding, covering micro-, meso- and macro-level.
-His current research topics include durability of building materials under different exposure environment; advanced building materials with air purifying, self-cleaning, or (super)hydrophobic properties or (ultra)high performance; and sustainability concerning alternative binders design like alkali-activated binder and application of industrial by-products or waste materials.
+His current research topics include functional building materials with air purifying, self-cleaning, or (ultra)high performance, concerning sustainability including alternative binders design like alkali-activated binder and application of industrial by-products or waste materials and durability under different exposure environment.
 His research follows the complete chain of knowledge from materials at molecular level to structural element, applying both experimental and modelling approaches.
 The current portfolio is well supported by his unique educational background from Civil Engineering to Materials Science.

 Realizing a sustainable and durable built environment requires the proper understanding of materials properties to structural behavior, concerning ecology, economy and environment.”